wsydney76/craft-emaillist/README.md

 Blocks:

+* component: The whole markup.
+See example below.
 * content: Place any content above the input field here
-* inputs: Your own input/submit button here.
+* inputs/email/button: Your own input/submit button here.
 Must react to the same Alpine.js dat and trigger the same events as the default block.
 * privacy: Your own privacy display here.
 Must react to the same Alpine.js data as the default block.
 * message: Your own message display here.
 Must react to the same Alpine.js data as the default block.